unixorn/awesome-zsh-plugins/README.md

 * [diractions](https://github.com/AdrieanKhisbe/diractions) - Allow you to map a short logical/mnemonic name to directories to quickly access them, or perform actions in them.
 * [dircolors-solarized](https://github.com/joel-porquet/zsh-dircolors-solarized) - Solarized dircolors plugin, with options for dark or light terminal backgrounds.
 * [dircycle](https://github.com/michaelxmcbride/zsh-dircycle) - Cycle through the directory stack.
-* [directory-history](https://github.com/tymm/zsh-directory-history) - A per directory history for ZSH.
+* [directory-history](https://github.com/tymm/zsh-directory-history) - A per directory history for ZSH which implements forward/backward navigation as well as substring search in a directory sensitive manner.
 * [dirrc](https://github.com/gmatheu/shell-plugins) - Executes `.dirc` when present in a directory you `cd` into.
 * [dirstack](https://github.com/gepoch/oh-my-zsh-dirstack) - Plugin for displaying dirstack info on a single line.
 * [docker-aliases](https://github.com/webyneter/docker-aliases) Docker aliases for everyday use.